WebAssembly/interface-types/proposals/interface-types/Explainer.md

 Unfortunately, there is a problem: anticipating the [exception handling] proposal, if an exception is thrown between the `call-export "greeting_"` and the `call-export "free"`, the memory will be leaked.
-With more complicated signatures, there can be many instructions in this range which can throw.
+With more complicated exported function signatures, there can be many instructions in this range which can throw.

 To address this problem, as well as another problem described [below](#shared-nothing-linking-example), there is a `defer-call-export` instruction: